yangtao309/zuul-route-jdbc-spring-cloud-starter/README.md

 }
 ```

-Configure the Cassandra to be used for loading the Zuul routes:
+Configure the jdbc to be used for loading the Zuul routes:

 ```yaml
 zuul: